An official website of the European Union. See all European Institutions

 The Register contains basic information about each record of personal data processing, similarly to the information included in the Privacy Statement:

-To be able to comply with the provisions of new data protection regulation, the EEAS Register is goes through a migration process If you look for a specific process, you are invited to contact the EAES DPO.
+To be able to comply with the provisions of new data protection regulation, the EEAS Register goes through a migration process.
+If you look for a specific processing activity, you may also contact the EEAS DPO.